In this article:

 Inviting a firm into a matter gives them full visibility of the specific matter, so be sure to first make any conversations or folders private if needed.

 It is also worth noting that if the matter you are working on originally came from one of your business users, it is best practice to remove your internal client as “Matter Owner” and make them a matter member instead.
-The “Matter Owner” should be yourself, the lead in-house lawyer working on this with the firm, or at the very least the person managing communications on this matter with your outside counsel, as its the “Matter Owner” that will receive notifications about, and take control of, the scoping process.
+The “Matter Owner” should be yourself, the lead in-house lawyer working on this with the firm, or at the very least the person managing communications on this matter with your outside counsel, as it is the “Matter Owner” who will receive notifications about, and take control of, the scoping process.

 Negotiate with Outside Counsel